stephengold/jme3-utilities/README.md

     }

 To simulate the passage of time, we need state and a mechanism to update it.
-The jme3utilities.TimeOfDay class is an app state which addresses this need.
+The jme3utilities.TimeOfDay appstate fills this need.

  1. Import the class: